 - You receive a secure, personalised email containing:

-- our covering letter on law firm letterhead
+- our cover letter on law firm letterhead

 - All minutes

 - As always, our hints and training videos guide you.
-The law firm is available 24/7 by telephone for free legal advice on how to build your SMSF company online
+It is free to start the building process.